riyaelizabethroy/Bank-Loan-Report_Project/README.md

 and identify trends that can inform our lending strategies.

-Key Performance Indicators (KPIs) are used within the bank loan report dashboard to quantify and analyze critical aspects of loan portfolio performance
+Key Performance Indicators (KPIs) are used within the bank loan report dashboard to quantify and analyze critical aspects of loan portfolio performance.

 ## Tools